aws-samples/amazon-opensearch-batch-indexing-with-aws-lambda/README.md

     - calculate_metrics
 - environment.yaml - An environment file that can be used to re-create the virtual environment with the needed dependecies.
 - template.yaml - A template that defines the AWS SAM application's AWS resources: AWS Lambda Functions and IAM Roles.
-- cloudformation-template.yaml - A template to provision the rest of the architecture components: Amazon S3, Amazon Opensearch and AWS Secrets Manager.
+- cloudformation-template.yaml - A template to provision the rest of the architecture components: Amazon S3, Amazon OpenSearch and AWS Secrets Manager.

 The application uses several AWS resources, including AWS Lambda functions.
 These resources are defined in the `template.yaml` and  `cloudformation-template.yaml` files in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.